 Bill Ross, CEO of Linchpin SEO, a Raleigh SEO Company

 Then, as an SEO team member, bring your own keywords to the meeting to let the sales team know about new marketing jargon or buzz words that the industry is searching for on Google.
 Your sales team may be able to work these words into their conversations to increase their close rate.

 Customer Emails and Sales Inquiries

-User have real problems and need real solutions.
-So, the ultimate goal of SEO is to have your site show up when people type real search queries into Google – not necessarily the keywords you use (aka, your marketing jargon).
+Users have real problems and need real solutions.
+So the ultimate goal of SEO is to have your site show up when people type real search queries into Google and not necessarily the keywords you use (aka your marketing jargon).

 Going after competitive 2-3 word phrases is great, but if you really want to help your users and become a true resource and problem solver, creating content around real questions people are asking is the best way to do it.

 One of the best places to find these natural key phrases is within the sales inquiries your website receives from its contact forms.
 Sales inquiries are particularly useful because they come directly from your prospective customer base and identify their real problems.